ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

 ## How to deploy SQL Server in Kubernetes

 Before jumping over the AKS and setting up SQL Server pods and service let's check out what is actually needed to run it as a container just locally.
-By checking out https://hub.docker.com/_/microsoft-mssql-server you can see the different images and the required options to run Sql Server on containers, it as simple as:
+By checking out [Docker Hub](https://hub.docker.com/_/microsoft-mssql-server) you can see the different images and the required options to run Sql Server on containers, it as simple as:

 ```shell
 docker pull mcr.microsoft.com/mssql/server